dhmunro/dudley/README.md

 where in the file each data array is written.
 Python and C libraries are provided.
 Dudley features:

-  * Very simple data model consists of multidimensional arrays aggregated into named groups and anonymous lists (like JSON objects and arrays).
+  * Very simple data model consists of multidimensional arrays and containers that are either groups of named members or lists of anonymous members (like JSON objects and arrays).
   * Human readable layout description encourages you to think carefully about how you store your data.
 By adding comments a layout file you can document your data.